 Strikingly Pros and Cons

-What we like: if you are planning to build multiple sites, the PRO plan can be interesting as it includes up to 3 sites.
+- If you are planning to build multiple sites, the PRO plan can be interesting as it includes up to 3 sites.
 We found their support to be top-notch and it’s pretty easy to get your head around Strikingly.

-What they should improve: single-page websites are not Google’s favorite so it might not be too easy to rank well.
+- Single-page websites are not Google’s favorite so it might not be too easy to rank well.
 Something simple like adding an external code snippet requires you to upgrade to the PRO plan, which is comparatively expensive (unless you will actually create the full three websites that are included).

 Free trial: www.strikingly.com